Diaper Fetish

 Cultural & subcultural evolution

 The self-description "diaper lover" and the umbrella term "ABDL" crystallised with the growth of mail-order networks and internet forums in the late 20th century, which gave a previously isolated and stigmatised interest a shared vocabulary and a visible culture.
 An early hub, Diaper Pail Friends, was founded in San Francisco and reported roughly 3,000 members by 1995; the community's first public gatherings date to the early 1990s.
-Online platforms in the 1990s and 2000s consolidated "ABDL" as the standard umbrella label, and the interest has since gained meaningful media visibility through documentaries and reporting.
+Online platforms through the 1990s and 2000s consolidated "ABDL" as the standard umbrella label, and the interest has since gained meaningful media visibility through documentaries and reporting.

 Psychology